-In Windows, you can see the IP address currently assigned to a computer, as well as its LAN card MAC address by opening the Network and Sharing Center, clicking Change Adapter Settings then viewing the “status” of the LAN card.
+In Windows, you can see the IP address currently assigned to a computer, as well as its LAN card MAC address by opening the Network Connections folder and viewing the "status" of the LAN card.

 If under "properties" of the TCP/IP protocol the choice "obtain a network address automatically" is selected, the DHCP client is run at startup and when "repair this connection" is clicked.